 Student Projects for Health

 The Student Projects for Health competition recognizes students who have made outstanding contributions to projects that successfully promote community health and well-being.
-Now in its third year, the competition is supported by GEMx and FAIMER as part of the annual conference of The Network: Towards Unity for Health (TUFH).
+Launched in 2015, the competition is supported by GEMx and FAIMER as part of the annual conference of The Network: Towards Unity for Health (TUFH).
 It is open to all undergraduate and graduate students currently enrolled in any course of study who have been participating in such projects.
 Representatives of approximately 15 projects receive sponsorship to attend the conference each year.
 Sponsorship includes air travel, hotel accommodation, and conference registration fee.